jupyterhub/the-littlest-jupyterhub/docs/install/azure.rst

 * Confirm that it worked
     * Wait for it to be created.
 This might take about 5-10 minutes.
-    * After completion you should see a similar screen to the one below:
+    * After completion, you should see a similar screen to the one below:

     .. image:: ../images/providers/azure/deployed-vm.png
-        :alt: Deployed vm
+        :alt: Deployed VM

 SSH into your virtual machine
 ------------------------------